kwaldenphd/football-exhibits/next-steps.md

+# Next Steps

+Now it's your turn to work in your group to begin exploring what might be possible with these tools/approaches and primary sources (or archival material) related to ND football.

+Each group is asked to build out three different types of digital exhibits as part of this lab.

+**#1: Spin up a working instance of Wax or CollectionBuilder OR substantively modify/expand Prof. Walden's sandbox sites.**

+For #1, some of the things that you'll need to build out along the way will include...
+- Site text
+- Metadata
+- Pages/configuration

+**#2: Develop a Omeka Collection based on ND Archive materials**

+For #2, some of the things that you'll need to build out along the way will include...
+- Metadata
+  * Potentially also exhibit curation/configuration

+**#3: Build a small-scale immersive/interactive digital story**

+Options include:
+- Adobe Spark
+- ArcGIS StoryMaps
+- Timeline JS
+- Storymap JS
+- Storyline JS
+- Curatescape (built on Omeka)
+- Something open-source/homegrown
+- If you want to dabble in 360/VR/AR/MR
+  * StorySphere
+  * SceneVR
+  * Etc

+For #3, some of the things that you'll need to build out along the way might include...
+- Object inventory
+- Design/visual content
+- Text
+- Interactive map(s)
+- Metadata

+## Collaborating Well

+Collaboration is also your friend here- you don't have to come up with all the ideas or do all the work on your own.
+For example, CDT/CSE folks can focus on building out the technical infrastructure for the static sites.
+Data Science folks (or folks comfortable working with structured data) can focus on building on the metadata.
+Folks who want to think about front-end presentation or user experience could focus on task #3 and provide input on things like exhibit text, page layout, item tags, etc. for #1 and #2.

+In short, leverage the group's strengths.
+And divide/conquer.

+Folks are welcome to meet with me (individually or as a group) to ask questions and think about next steps for how to approach this lab.

 ## Where to Start: Selecting Materials

 The first step is figuring out what materials you want to work with for task #2.